 - Donated professional services, such as architectural, engineering, construction, etc., valued at the full cost of the service provided

 - Volunteer labor, valued at $16.25 per hour

 Applications are accepted by the Town of Cary Planning Department throughout the year for this program.
 The application must describe the project for which funding is requested, provide a project budget and identify sources of the match requirements.

-Download an application or request one from the Town of Cary Planning Department by calling (919) 469-4029 or in person at the Planning Department office at 316 N. Academy St., third floor.
+Download an application or request one from the Town of Cary Planning Department by calling (919) 469-4029, or in person at the Planning Department office at 316 N. Academy St., first floor.